spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/06-deploy-cluster.md

 ## Review Arguments

 The **.arg.template** sample file in the current directory contains customizable arguments, such as image tag, registry, repository, and OS distribution.
-Rename the sample **.arg.template** file to **.arg** and review the arguments to use in the build process.
+Rename the sample **.arg.template** file to **.arg** and review the arguments to use during the build process.
 <br />

 ```bash